-Parents/guardians must fill out an Emergency Information Form that will remain on file in the school office.
+Parents/guardians must fill out an Emergency Information Form Medication Consent Form that will remain on file in the school office.
 This form will also allow parents/guardians to indicate permission for the student to take specific standard over the counter (OTC) drugs (acetaminophen or ibuprofen) as well as prescription medications.

 If a student must take prescription or regular doses of non-prescription (OTC) drugs while at school, the parent/guardian must bring the prescription/OTC medication to the school office and complete an additional permission form with signed instructions for administration.
+All prescription and OTC medications must be in the original containers.
+All prescription medications must have the students name, medication and dosage and a valid expiration date.
+Expired medications will not be accepted or administered.
 Dosage requested by the parent/guardian shall be in keeping with the manufacturer's recommendations.
 Each instance of administration of a prescription or OTC drug shall be documented in the school's database by the administering office staff.
 The school will maintain a limited supply of OTC medications in the office for dispensation to students in acute need (not chronic).
-This includes cough drops, ibuprofen, antacids and acetaminophen.
+This includes cough drops, benadryl, ibuprofen, antacids, and acetaminophen.
 Written permission to take specific OTC medications must be on file in the office before a student will be administered any by staff.
 If school office staff reasonably believe that a student is misusing school-stocked OTC medications, such as seeking them every day, staff may refuse to issue requested OTC meds to a student.

 Students are not permitted to keep prescription or OTC medications on themselves or in their lockers on campus (all drugs, including cough drops, are kept locked in the school office).
 School administration must be notified immediately of students suspected of breaching these regulations.
 Violation of these policies places the student and others at great risk of personal harm, and as such, will result in disciplinary action.
-More information can be found in the Academies Standard School Policies Guide, linked here.
+Exceptions are made for emergency medications such as inhalers and epi-pens, provided the student can demonstrate proper usage, have been signed off by the Nurse and Headmaster and completed a self-carry consent form.
+More information can be found in the Academies Standard School Policies Guide, linked-here.